Olympus E-PL10 vs Sony RX0 II

 It is notable that the E-PL10 has a hotshoe, while the RX0 II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the E-PL10 and the RX0 II are recent models that are part of the current product line-up.
 The RX0 II replaced the earlier Sony RX0, while the E-PL10 followed on from the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-PL10 and RX0 II can be found, respectively, in the Olympus E-PL10 Manual (free pdf) or the online Sony RX0 II Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-PL10 or the Sony RX0 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.